Queen’s Coronation Precedes Homecoming Game Kick-off

 Retiring Queen.
 Lois Yoder of Pampa, Teas, will perform the coronation ceremony.
 The New Queen will then throw the game bull to the officials and with their opening whistle, the annual homecoining game will begin.
 At the end of the game.
 Queen Miriam and her royal party will leave the throne, step into their royal "coach," and return to Arnold Hull.

 Miriam, 1930 Queen, is native of Idaho.
 She has lived on a farm outside of Nampa since she was eight years old.
 Her majors are English and education.
-She is member of the junior class.
+She is a member of the junior class.

 Her hobbies are knitting, reading, and cooking.
 She also likes all kinds of sports.